tagspaces/documentation/docs/perspectives/kanban.md

 The following options can be adjusted in this settings dialog:

-- Show folders - currently not is use
+- Show folders - show sub-folder in the columns if available
 - Show tags - show the full name of the tags or only a symbol representing the availability of tags
 - Show content of the current folder - turn the current folder column on and off, same as the button in the toolbar
-- Show folder details - currently not in use
+- Show folder details - shows the name of the folder and a preview of the folder description above the columns of the board.
-- Toggle thumbnail modes -
+- Toggle thumbnail modes - switches between two mode of displaying thumbnails in the cards: cover and contain
 - Size of the files/tasks in the column - the width of the tiles can be switched among compact, default and large
 - Definition of the single click